 When the victims of commission based sales are pollinators, the imbalance of power is extreme and we are urging the Government to end commission-based selling of pesticides.
 It creates a perverse incentive that undermines efforts to reduce pesticide use.

-Should Government balk at this intervention into the free markets?
+Should the Government balk at this intervention into the free markets?
 They should ask the Competition and Markets Authority to undertake a review of the extent of commission-based selling in the sector, the vulnerability of the market to distortion and restricted consumer choice, the prevalence of miss-selling and the effects on vulnerable farmers and the environment.

 References